Overview

 Component template directory

-field is used to configure the path to the directory where the account component templates are stored.
-The default value is ./templates
+The component_template_directory field is used to configure the path to the directory where the account component templates are stored.
+The default value is ./templates.

 In this directory you can place the templates used to create the account components.
 These templates define the interface of the account that will be created.